pulumi/kubespy/README.md

     the `.status` field of an arbitrary Kubernetes resource, as a JSON diff.
 -   `changes <apiVersion> <kind> [<namespace>/]<name>`, which in real time emits all changes to any field in a Kubernetes resource, as a JSON diff.
+-   `trace <kind> [<namespace>/]<name>`, which "traces" the changes a complex Kubernetes resource makes throughout a cluster, and aggregates them into a high-level summary, which is updated in real time.

 Several more commands are planned as well.